GTretiakov/Project1/README.md

 ## Features Left to Implement
 -	Contact form is not linked to anything at the moment, so messages won’t be sent.
--	Decreasing resolution of video and images may help webpage to load faster.

 ## Technologies Used
 -	HTML